pm67nz/hpc_training/lessons/02-hpc-environment.md

 ### Quota

-On the NeSI Pan cluster the basic quota rules are (in brief summary):
+On the NeSI supercomputers the basic quota rules are (in brief summary):

 * Every file, directory or symbolic link takes up either 32 KB of disk space or its actual size (rounded up to the nearest 32K), whichever is bigger.